Bull Terrier Health Issues

 Bull Terriers are predisposed to several health conditions including heart disease, kidney disease, deafness.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-70 lbs and lifespan of 12-13 yrs, the Bull Terrier has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the Bull Terrier's distinctive character quite so effectively.

 Health Predisposition Summary: Bull Terriers show higher-than-average incidence of heart disease, kidney disease, deafness based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.